lucee/lucee-dockerfiles/README.md

     - "8054:80"
 ```

-YOu can also finnd examples that show you how to for example add your own configuration or custom extensions [here](https://github.com/lucee/lucee-docs/tree/master/examples/docker)
+You can also find examples that show you how to for example add your own configuration or custom extensions [here](https://github.com/lucee/lucee-docs/tree/master/examples/docker)

 ### Advanced build changes